Seeed-Studio/ModelAssistant/docs/tutorials/training/fomo.md

 We will choose a appropriate configuration file depending on the type of training task we need to perform, which we have already introduced in [Config](../config.md), for a brief description of the functions, structure, and principles of the configuration file.

-For the FOMO model example, we use `fomo_mobnetv2_0.35_x8_abl_coco.py` as the configuration file, which is located in the folder under the EdgeLab root directory `configs/fomo` and its additionally inherits the `default_runtime_det.py` configuration file.
+For the FOMO model example, we use `fomo_mobnetv2_0.35_x8_abl_coco.py` as the configuration file, which is located in the folder under the [SSCMA](https://github.com/Seeed-Studio/SSCMA) root directory `configs/fomo` and its additionally inherits the `default_runtime_det.py` configuration file.

 For beginners, we recommend to pay attention to the `data_root` and `epochs` parameters in this configuration file at first.